siddharthparashri5/Advanced_ROOT_Plotting/README.md

 2. **Select your data file** in the file browser
 3. **Configure import settings** in the preview dialog:
    - Choose delimiter (comma, semicolon, tab, etc.)
-   - Set whether first row contains headers
+   - Set whether the first row contains headers
    - Skip metadata rows if needed
-   - Preview shows formatted table
+   - Preview shows a formatted table
 4. **Click "Load"** to import the data
 5. **Success dialog** confirms the data is loaded